Crossroads city of Gilman moving forward

 The town was laid out in 1857 with Judge John Chamberlain as a key founder.

 The Gilman Old Boys and Girls Reunion is held every five years, but 2020 was skipped because of COVID.
 That will make 2025 more anticipated than ever.
-Theesfeld says that class reunions are often scheduled around the festival, even if it isn’t your specific year.
+Theesfeld said class reunions often are scheduled around the festival, even if it isn’t your specific year.

 With booths centered on Central and Main streets, the reunion will include crafts, a carnival and a parade.